n76/DejaVu/README.md

 For position computations we wish to only use stationary RF emitters.
 For mobile/cellular towers this is not a huge problem.
 But with transit systems providing WiFi, car manufacturer's building WiFi hotspots into vehicles and the general use of WiFi tethering on mobile/cell phones, moving APs is an issue.

 This backend attempts to handle that in several ways.
 1. If the SSID of a WiFi AP matches a known pattern for an AP that is likely to be moving, the AP is “blacklisted”.
-Examples include SSIDs that have the name of a known transit company, SSIDs that contain "iphone" in the name, etc.
+Examples include SSIDs that have the name of a known transit company, SSIDs that contain "iphone" in the name, etc. You can examine the black list logic in the blacklistWifi() method of the [RfEmitter class](https://github.com/n76/DejaVu/blob/master/app/src/main/java/org/fitchfamily/android/dejavu/RfEmitter.java).
 2. A RF Emitter needs to be seen multiple times in locations that are reasonably close to one another before it is trusted.
 3. If the implied coverage area for a RF emitter is implausibly large, it is assumed that it has moved.
 Moved emitters will not be trusted again until they have a number of observations compatible with their new location.
 4. When a scan completes, the RF emitters are grouped by how close they are to one another.
 An emitter that is implausibly far from others ends up in its own group.
 We use the largest group of emitters to compute location.